 Current Project: Landing Sites

 Based in Canada, Kent Tate creates artworks that navigate various separate, yet coexisting worlds.
 Kent has been exhibited internationally at film and new media festivals, symposiums, juried screenings/exhibitions, and solo gallery installations.
 He has received grants, awards and residencies for his projects from the Banff Centre, the Wallace Stegner house, the Canada Council, Ontario Arts Council, BC Arts Council, Hawaii State Arts Foundation, and the Saskatchewan Arts Board.
 He is currently working on a number of new movies while preparing material for prints, and video - sculptural installations.
-Beginning in 2014, Kim Houghtaling, Director/Curator of the AGSC will be touring his Exhibition “Movies for a Pulsing Earth."
-This video-sculptural installation is scheduled to tour 2014 through 2016.
+Beginning in 2015, the AGSC will be touring his Exhibition “Movies for a Pulsing Earth."
+This video-sculptural installation is scheduled to tour 2015 through 2016.

 There are places that we seek, and there are places that find us.
 One can never know for sure which comes first; the seeking or the finding.
 Often the unexpected moment occurs, the unforeseen discoveries.
 The meaning of which is informed by how one perceives that moment.